 The participants are required to read the relevant materials according to the requirements of each course in order to acquire the appropriate knowledge and tools that will make it possible for them to confront the subjects analyzed.
 Each field of study contains a variety of lectures, discussions, exercises, case studies, multi-participant symposiums etc. The bibliography material is accessible on the INDC web site (full articles or internet links) or in the Senior Study Center (research projects, assignments, books, etc.) or in the IDF College's |Library.
 Every week all the reading material that will be covered for that week will be printed for all participants.
 The material will be distributed on the Wednesday of the preceding week, and copies will always be found in the Senior Study Center.

-The academic year is divided into three terms: The Foundation Term, the Core Term and the Advanced Term (see details below).
+The academic year is divided into four terms: The Global Term, the Israeli Term, the Specialization Term and the Integration Term (see details below).

-The foundation term starts prior the beginning of the academic year, the Core Term overlaps with the university's first semester, and the Advanced Term starts with the second term and concludes after it ends.
-In general, during the first university semester, INDC students will study one day a week (Monday) at the University of Haifa.
+The Global Term starts prior the beginning of the academic year, the Israeli Term overlaps with the university's first semester, the Specialization and Integration Terms start overlap with the university’s second semester, and are completed shortly after it.
+In general, during the first university semester, INDC participants will study one day a week (Monday) at the University of Haifa.
 The academic program in the university is planned, authorized and coordinated with the INDC, although the full academic responsibility for the academic curriculum is that of the university.
 This means that the behavior of the participants in the eyes on the university is the same as an ordinary university student (directly with university officials), including syllabuses, assignments, grades, ways and times of handing in assignments, attendance, dress code and behavior.

 Study Methods